devast8a/Fang/docs/design/dynamic-scopes.md

 - How does this work during dynamic dispatch?
 - Syntax
 - Rewrite sections around "Dynamically Scoped Variables" as a term
+- Restrict setting of dynamic variables only inside argument blocks

 ## Summary
 - Constructions like allocators or loggers are high cost BUT low utility to most developers.